Miraziz-701/Miraziz-701/README.md

 ## 👋 Hello, I'm Miraziz

-🎓 I'm a 1-year-old self-taught backend developer from Uzbekistan with a passion for building scalable and efficient web applications.
+🎓 I'm a 16 years old self-taught backend developer from Uzbekistan with a passion for building scalable and efficient web applications.
 Currently focused on becoming a **Junior Backend Developer**.

 💡 I enjoy working with Python and exploring the power of frameworks like Django and FastAPI.
 I'm also diving into databases and API development.